 Whether you own stock or are looking to buy stock for the first time, it is worth considering whether buying stocks directly is right for you.
 Read on to learn more about your options for buying stocks without a broker.

-Best Ways to Buy Stocks Without a Broker
+How to Buy Stocks Without a Brokerage Account

 There are numerous options if you want to buy stocks without a broker.
 Companies offer stock-purchasing plans that vary depending on if you are an employee of the company.